qrvey/partner-portal/docs/aws/connect-instance.md

 This document explains the steps you need to take if you want to securely access your AWS RDS instance to load data into the Qrvey Business Analytics platform.

 ## Prerequisites
-* You have Qrvey Business Analytics platform (v5.0+) deployed in your own AWS Account.
+* You have Qrvey's Business Analytics platform (v5.0+) deployed in your own AWS Account.
 * You have an RDS instance that is accessible via a security group.
 * For this document, we are assuming that the Qrvey platform’s infrastructure and RDS are in the same AWS Account, region and VPC.
 If that is not the case, please complete the <a href="#vpc-peering-steps">VPC Peering</a> steps first, to enable access between the accounts and/or VPCs.